- Exhibit a thorough comprehension of the aesthetic, cultural, and historical contexts

 one semester and removed from the program after two consecutive semesters.

-an annual jury as arranged by department faculty.
+an annual review as arranged by department faculty.

 #1 & #2), and evaluation of professional progress.
 Students falling below minimum